RESSLab-Team/OpenSees-Instructions/README.md

 -Delete <something you deleted>
 ```

-##### How often to commit?
+#### How often to commit?

-It is best practice to commit after completing a particular task.
+In my opinion, it is best practice to commit after completing a particular task.
 The reason is that git keeps track of the differences between commits
 If you made an error in a particular task it is easier to identify the error when there is only one task per commit.
 This task structure also helps to break down the logic of actually writing the code.